 It Feels Like Home

 All our facilities feel like home.
 We hear this often from families and visitors alike.
 Tremendous thought has been put into the design of our facilities to appeal to staff, families, and children.
-Check out photos and video tours of our three locations in Columbus, Greenwood, and West Lafayette, Indiana.
+Check out photos and video tours of our locations in Edinburgh, Greenwood, and West Lafayette, Indiana.

 It Feels Like Family

 We truly have the best staff around.
 We are very selective about whom we let into our “family.”
 We take great care to train and reward amazing talent.
 The end result—our families receive top-notch care for their children because our employees love what they do.

 We use technology to our advantage.
 From the very start, we have utilized keycard access for security and closed-circuit cameras for clinical observation and training.
 We have never used the paper binder system that most other centers still use.
 We use iPad software to capture data in real-time and use that data immediately to propel the child faster.

 Unlike other providers, we don’t employ an outside billing agency–we have our own insurance department.
 Our staff is dedicated to our families and help with everything from checking benefits to securing authorizations to processing claims.
 In addition to the numerous commercial insurance plans we accept, in 2011 we became the first center in the greater Indianapolis area to accept Medicaid.